-“Stop about Corry – Laurie will help if I tell her it’s going to help Carrie!”
-Chartreuse countered.
+“Stop going on about Corry – Laurie will help if I tell her it’s going to help Carrie,” Chartreuse countered.
 “And if I go along as well, I can make sure my friend isn’t any trouble.”

 “Those Great Lakes keep getting in our way,” Tim observed.

-“Well… the situation HAS changed,” Luci yielded.
+“Well, the situation HAS changed,” Luci yielded.
 “Not only are we pressed for time, we’re under surveillance by some guy from the future.
-Extra help from an unexpected quarter could come in handy.
+Extra help from a truly unexpected place could come in handy.
 Assuming we can trust the Venitis to keep quiet.”

 “I guess,” Frank said dubiously.
 “But you know how Laurie tends to babble.
 This isn’t something we want the whole school to find out about.”

-“And you don’t think her brother would take advantage of the situation?”
-Clarke wondered.
+“But don’t you think her brother would take advantage of the situation?”
+Clarke insisted.